corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-operations-upgrade-cordapps.md

     * By RPC using the `stateMachinesSnapshot` method and checking that there are no results.
     * Via the shell by issuing the command `run stateMachinesSnapshot`.

-3. Once all flows have completed, stop the node.
+3. Stop the node when all flows are complete.

 4. Replace the existing `.jar` with the new version.